slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   9. If no frame arrives by 500ms → log LEVEL=WARN "slow startup" per [S7] (not a restart condition).
   10. If first frame arrives within hard timeout → transition to RUNNING state per [S6A], encoder is "live".
   11. If timeout exceeds hard timeout per [S7A] → treat as failure per [S10]/[S9]/[S13].
+- [S19.4] **Supervisor MUST accept priming burst without terminating**: Supervisor MUST accept the priming burst (per [S7.3]) without terminating the FFmpeg process.
+The supervisor MUST NOT treat the priming burst as an error condition or cause process termination.
+The priming burst is a required part of the startup sequence and must be handled gracefully.
 - [S19.11] Because raw PCM has no headers, FFmpeg MUST be instructed to begin MP3 encoding without waiting for `avformat_find_stream_info()`.
 The encoding command MUST include:
   - `-frame_size 1152`
   This forces MP3 packetization at correct Tower frame boundaries and guarantees first-frame emission within the configured startup timeout [S7].
 Without this flag, FFmpeg may wait indefinitely in PROBE phase, causing startup timeout and continuous supervisor restarts.